 #3 – AllMax Nutrition IsoFlex

-Let’s face it, it’s difficult for people with dietary restrictions to find decent protein powder – which is why this protein has a solid place on this list.
-Coming in at number 3 is our gluten-free, fat-free, soy-free and low calorie protein option: AllMax Nutrition IsoFlex.
+Let’s face it, it’s difficult for people with dietary restrictions to find decent protein powder – which is why this protein shake has a solid place on this list.
+Coming in at number 3 is our gluten-free, fat-free, soy-free and low calorie protein shake option: AllMax Nutrition IsoFlex.
 In terms of price, it is right in the middle of the price ranges on our list, putting it well within your wallet’s guilt-free range.

 While there are options here and there for lifters with soy and gluten restrictions, most of them are either really expensive or taste awful – and most of them don’t contain high-quality protein.
 IsoFlex contains 100% whey protein derived from isolates just like the others on this list, making this arguably the best cheap protein powder option for those with Celiac disease or some other form of gluten intolerance.

-In addition, this protein comes in 10 different flavors, which apparently taste good enough to earn it a 9.1/10 rating on bodybuilding.com.
+In addition, this protein shake comes in 10 different flavors, which apparently taste good enough to earn it a 9.1/10 rating on bodybuilding.com.
 The flavors range from simple chocolate and vanilla to orange dreamsicle and pineapple coconut, flavors you won’t find even with the less healthy protein powders.

 Even if you don’t have dietary restrictions, this is a very “clean” protein powder that is giving you the protein you need with no filler or extra calories.
 One scoop contains 27g of whey protein, which is a comparable amount to the other proteins on this list.
 For those on a cut, or for those looking to maintain a low body fat percentage, this could be an attractive option.